 Calculate percentages, increases, decreases, and percentage of numbers.

-Square footage is a unit of measurement that represents the area of a flat surface.
-It's calculated by multiplying the length by the width of a rectangular space.
-One square foot equals a square that measures 12 inches on each side.
+Square footage measures the total area of a flat surface in square feet.
+It’s calculated by multiplying the length by the width of a rectangular space.
+One square foot equals a square that’s 12 inches on each side or 144 square inches total.

 Common questions about square footage calculations